AnouarTheAnalyst/Technologies-Sales-Store-/README.md

 # Technologies-Sales-Store
 # Overview

-This project showcases a comprehensive sales dashboard for a fictional chocolate company, Awesome Chocolates.
-The dashboard provides insights into various sales metrics, including total sales, shipment counts, and sales distribution by region, geography, and category.
+The TechSphere Sales Analytics Dashboard is a dynamic, data-driven platform designed to empower stakeholders with actionable insights into the sales performance of a fictional technology retail store.
+This interactive dashboard synthesizes complex sales data into intuitive visualizations, enabling users to monitor key performance indicators (KPIs), identify trends, and make informed strategic decisions.
+By focusing on critical metrics such as total sales, revenue generation, geographic sales distribution, and product performance, the dashboard offers a 360-degree view of the business’s health and growth opportunities.

 # Tools Used
 •	Excel: For initial data cleaning and analysis.

 •	SQL: For data Cleaning and extraction , advanced querying.

 •	Power BI: For data visualization and dashboard creation.

 •	Data Insights

 # The dashboard includes the following key metrics:

- •	Total Sales: $988M
+ •	Total Sales : $988M

- •	Total Quantity: 22k
+ •	Total Quantity : 22k

- •	Total Revenue: $843K
+ •	Total Revenue : $843K

- •	Shipping Cost = $14.69k
+ •	Shipping Cost : $14.69k

 # Sales Distribution